dariusz75/sky-works-test/readme.md

 Then animate a white blurred sheen (reference) across the call to action ("Find out more") button.

 _Please note that the banner should stop animating after a duration of fifthteen seconds._

+* Please use the PSD file supplied for guidance on placement of graphics and the graphics that you should use
+* The duration of the banner is limited to 15 seconds
+* You have 6 hours to complete this task.

+JavaScript libraries

+Please use the following JavaScript libraries to develop and program the banner.

+Link to website: EaselJS
+Link to website: PreloadJS
+Link to website: TweenJS
+When you visit the JavaScript library websites, please refer to the getting started web page sections for guidance on how to complete your task.

+Please note..

+You are not required to build an object oriented solution.
+The simpler you make the programming, the easier it will be to complete the task.

+Getting started

+You should read this web page.
+You should read the creative brief.
+When you have completed the task, zip/archive your files and send them to your recruiter.
+If you have any questions about the task please email Bernard Baker (click to send an email) The project folder and its contents

+The project folder contains three folders which you should use to perform this task.

+The design folder contains the Adobe Photoshop PSD file with the design for the banner.
+The fonts folder contains the fonts used by the Adobe Photoshop PSD.
+The src folder contains the HTML web page banner files (HTML, JavaScript, CSS & images).
+Guidance on the task

+The following points are listed to aid your development of the banner and to help you complete the task.

+Export all your images before starting the development of HTML, CSS and JavaScript Load all external scripts in the HEAD section of the HTML template Use a CSS file to style the layout of the HTML
+Make use of the PreloadJS load queue to preload all images before starting any animations Call a setTimeout implementation to make sure that all animations have stopped after 15 seconds